 Another glorious A Festival of Nine Lessons and Carols has come and gone.
 But you can relive the magic of the Christmas Eve service from King's College, Cambridge, with our on-demand audio.
 Listen now using the player above.

-This year's national broadcast of A Festival of Nine Lessons and Carols is made possible by generous support from the Hognander Family Foundation.
+The national broadcast and on-demand audio of A Festival of Nine Lessons and Carols are made possible through the generous support of the Hognander Family Foundation.

 Read or download the Order of Service for this year's program:

 Christmas Eve at King's College, Cambridge, usually follows the same routine.
 There's a morning sound check, a lunch break, and then once the choirs are lined up to start, a red signal light flashes.
 One boy steps forward, unaccompanied, singing the perennial opening tune, "Once in Royal David's City."